cyanogilvie/tcl-tomcrypt/doc/tomcrypt.md

 make test
 ~~~

-And maybe also the memory checker `valgrind`:
+And maybe also the memory checker `valgrind` (requires that Tcl and this package
+are built with suitable memory debugging flags, like `CFLAGS="-DPURIFY -Og" --enable-symbols`):

 ~~~sh
 make valgrind